AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **searchChats**(`parameters`): `Promise`<[`chats`](../modules/index.types.default.md#chats-1)\>

-Searches for the specified query in the title and username of already known chats, this is an offline request.
+Searches for the specified query in the title and username of already known chats; this is an offline request.
 Returns chats in the order seen in the main chat list

 #### Parameters